cofsthun3/Supervised-Learning/README.txt

 Title: CS7641 - HW1 Supervised Learning

+You can access the code needed to obtain these results using the following link: https://github.com/cofsthun3/Supervised-Learning

 **Description**
 This project introduces the use of machine learning to test accuracy of scalping by testing the precision using different models.